 Around 12,000 athletes are expected to participate in the Asian Games which will begin on 18 August 2018 and last for 16 days.
 The temporary CAS office in Jakarta has been created to ensure that participants have free access to justice rendered within time limits that keep pace with the competitions.

 In accordance with the Arbitration Rules for the Asian Games, the ICAS, an independent body under the aegis of which the CAS operates, elected its member Michael Lenard (USA) to serve as President of the Division and selected six CAS arbitrators to form the tribunal: Jahangir Beglari (Iran), Xianhue Bai (China), Idwan Ganie (Indonesia), Enrico Ingles (Philippines), Anthony Lo Surdo (Australia) and Yuri Yagi (Japan).
-The office in Jakarta will be headed the CAS Secretary General, Matthieu Reeb.
+The office in Jakarta will be headed by the CAS Secretary General, Matthieu Reeb.

 Any participant or sports entity wishing to refer a dispute to the ad hoc Division must submit an application form to the temporary CAS Office in Jakarta.
 The President of the ad hoc Division will then appoint a panel composed of either one or three arbitrators and a hearing will be rapidly convened.

 During the hearing all parties, witnesses and potentially affected third parties are invited to express their legal arguments and produce evidence.
 The ad hoc Division generally renders its decisions within 24 hours.
-This is made possible the specially designed logistics and organizational structures put inplace.
+This is made possible by the specially designed logistics and organizational structures put inplace.

 The CAS office in Jakarta will be operational from 14 August to 2 September 2018: